 Speak to any traveller and New Zealand will always be on their list of top places to visit in the world.
-For some – like myself, they may even end up emigrating to this wonderful piece of paradise.
+For some – like us, they may even end up emigrating to this wonderful piece of paradise.
 And where better to settle when you finally make it to this island that rests between the Pacific Ocean and the Tasman Sea?
 Taranaki.
 Home to the Second Best Region in the world to visit.

 Taranaki.
 New Zealand.
-The second Best region in the World.
+The Second Best Region in The World.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.

 Taranaki.
-The worlds second best region to visit, as voted for by ‘Lonely Planets best in travel 2017’.
+The worlds second best region to visit, as voted for by ‘Lonely Planet’s best in travel 2017’.

 And is it?
 Well, I think it should have been up there in the number one spot, but then again I’m biased.
 After emigrating to New Zealand my family have lived in Taranaki for almost a decade.

 In the world.
 In the world.
 That’s a pretty big label.
 A lot to live up.

 Taranaki – named after Mt Taranaki, the 2,518m stratovolcano that dominates the region, nestled quietly away on the west coast of New Zealand’s North Island.

 If you want to visit Taranaki you will have to take a detour from New Zealand’s well-trodden tourist route.
 Think of the North Island of New Zealand as a slender leg.
 Auckland is the knee; Wellington is the foot, Rotorua is somewhere in the middle and Taranaki?
 Taranaki is that bone that sticks out of your ankle.